krateng/ck2suite/README.md

 Example:

-	hannah_20-30.png # will be used for the "hannah" portrait between ages 20 and 30 steve_mid.jpg	# will be used for the "steve" portrait for middle age portrait (ages 30 and 49) mike_35-40.alternate.jpeg # will be used for the "mike" portrait between ages 35 and 40 emily_-30_fair.png # will be used for the "emily" portrait up to age 30 if she's fair tiffany.jpg # will be used for the "tiffany" portrait at any age
+	hannah_20-30.png # will be used for the "hannah" portrait between ages 20 and 30 steve_mid.jpg	# will be used for the "steve" portrait for middle age (30-49) mike_35-40.alternate.jpeg # will be used for the "mike" portrait between ages 35 and 40 emily_-30_fair.png # will be used for the "emily" portrait up to age 30 if she's fair tiffany.jpg # will be used for the "tiffany" portrait at any age